 I adjusted the lspci listings so that they were hidden unless you clicked on a down arrow to expand the entry.
 The listings can be quite wide and so were dictating the page width.

-The appearance of the site changed.
+In early December I revamped the appearance of the site.
 Rather than each page filling the browser window it now has a maximum width set.
+Hopefully I've found any odd formatting issues that appeared as a result of this.

 [*] I can't understand why the colour of paint on a wall can stop anybody buying a house.
 The things that count are whether the house is structurally sound and the size of the rooms and layout suits you.
 A can of paint and a paint brush can easily and quickly fix the colour problem!